Sample · Decode+

 - Nutrient status depends on many factors beyond genetics, including absorption, diet quality, and overall health.

-This is a sample report generated with fictional data for demonstration purposes.
-Your actual report will reflect your personal genetic results.
+This is a sample built from fictional data for demonstration purposes.
+Your own results in Decode+ reflect your personal genetics.

-See your personalized nutrition insights
+See your own nutrition & methylation insights

-Your free upload includes basic trait insights.
-The Nutrition Report turns your MTHFR, B12, and vitamin D genetics into a structured action plan.
+Create your account and see your genome overview free.
+Decode+ turns your MTHFR, B12, and vitamin D genetics into a structured action plan.

 - MTHFR and methylation analysis

-- Prioritized nutrient risk dashboard
+- Prioritized nutrient dashboard

 - Food-first action plan

-$39- Everything in free, plus:
+$59 one-time- Everything in free, plus:

 - MTHFR compound analysis (C677T + A1298C)